Problem

 3. Enabling the LLMs Plugin

-Enable the LLMs Plugin in your docmd.config.js.
-This plugin automatically generates a llms-full.txt file after every build, which concatenates your entire documentation set into a single, high-context file that can be easily consumed by Large Language Models.
+Enable the LLMs Plugin in your docmd.config.json.
+This plugin generates a llms-full.txt file after every build.
+It concatenates your entire documentation set into a single, high-context file that LLMs consume easily.

 Trade-offs

-Inline context unrolling makes your documentation slightly more verbose and introduces minor redundancy.
-However, this redundancy is a small price to pay for ensuring that your documentation is “AI-ready” and capable of powering high-quality automated support and search experiences.
+Inline context unrolling makes documentation slightly more verbose and introduces minor redundancy.
+However, this is a small price to ensure your documentation is “AI-ready” and capable of powering high-quality automated support.